-The locomotive's headlights are controlled by constant voltage circuits inside the locomotive body.
-The headlight(s) can be easily removed from its lampholder should the bulb expire.
+The AEM-7 locomotive's headlights are controlled by constant voltage circuits inside the locomotive body.
+The headlight(s) can be easily removed from their lampholders should the bulbs expire.
 To remove the bulb, follow the body removal instructions found in the Lubrication section on the proceeding pages.
-Once the cab has been separated from the chassis, gently unplug the bulb's wire harness from the socket on the constant voltage circuit.
+Once the cab has been separated from the chassis, (you will have to remove the interiors from the shell.)
+Now you can gently unplug the bulb's wiring harness from the socket on the constant voltage circuit.
 Replacement bulbs are available directly from MTH Electric Trains.